sukhmanvig/DreamCode/doc/sprint1/RPM.md

 ## Major Release Goal

 We aim to deliver a website that teaches computer science concepts.
 The main learning topics include stacks/queues, arrays/dictionaries, and if-logic.
-The end product will teach these concepts in visual ways using games to represent the underlying computer science ideas.
+The end product will teach these concepts in visual ways using games to represent the underlying computer science ideas based on the uase stories listed.

 In developing the project, we are prioritizing the features involving the games and providing learning topics.
+We will also provide a convenient, customizable, an easy-to-understand user interface as noted on the user stories.

 ## Release Plan